Uzbekistan reveals number of vaccinated citizens

 By Klavdiya Romakayeva - Trend:

-On June 1, 24,405 people received the first dose of the vaccine, 41,712 people - the second dose and 788 people received the third dose.
-Thus, the total number of people vaccinated against coronavirus in Uzbekistan amounted to 2,136,423.
+It is reported that 22,830 people received the first dose of the vaccine, 27,444 people - the second dose, and 1,792 people received the third dose.
+The total number of people vaccinated against coronavirus in Uzbekistan amounted to 2,243,591.

 Most of the total number of vaccinated people was registered in the Fergana region (275,517 doses).
 It is followed by Namangan (251,223) and Andijan (242,319) regions.